philsturgeon/phil.tech/src/content/the-framework-is-dead-long-live-the-framework.md

   what a "framework" was in relation to PHP development, and in relation to these discussions.
 date: '2014-01-13 22:15:00'
-# alias: blog/2014/01/the-framework-is-dead-long-live-the-framework/
-# comments: true
+comments: true
-# disqus_identifier: the-framework-is-dead-long-live-the-framework
+disqus_identifier: the-framework-is-dead-long-live-the-framework
+alias: blog/2014/01/the-framework-is-dead-long-live-the-framework/
+alias_1: php/2014/01/13/the-framework-is-dead-long-live-the-framework/
 ---

 There have been a few posts over the last few months saying that the age of the framework is dead, and that Composer is the true savior, and other similar messages.
 This is half-true, but lots of people have been using the word "framework" differently over the years and I wanted to really work out a good definition of what a "framework" was in relation to PHP development, and in relation to these discussions.